py-study-group/beginner-friendly-programming-exercises/README.md

 ## Contribute

-At the moment there are a lot of spelling and grammar mistakes I am trying to correct. **Please you are more than welcome to correct any spelling and grammer mistakes.**
+At the moment there are a lot of spelling and grammar mistakes I am trying to correct. **Please you are more than welcome to correct any spelling and grammar mistakes.**

 If you want to contribute an exercise, make sure to use the [fix_exercise_number.py script](fix_exercise_number.py) to fix the order of exercises